The Story so far....

 Born in Glasgow, Stuart Stevenson grew up in Ayr in South West Scotland, where he now lives.
 He was drawn towards creating music from a young age, inspired by his Dad who sang in gospel groups and released records.
 Starting piano lessons aged 8 and moving onto guitar as a teenager, he started recording music, gigging and making cassette albums with school band Mossbunker.

 Bob Cuba released the EPs 'Bounce' and 'Million Eyes' as well as the eponymous album 'Bob Cuba' in 2007 on Fusion Records, which received critical acclaim in music press and received the 'Album of the Week' award from The Sun.
-The releases were backed by a relentless UK touring schedule, radio sessions and press interviews.
+The releases were backed by a relentless UK touring schedule, radio sessions and press interviews after creating a buzz in Islington as regulars on the stages of the Hope & Anchor, Bull & Gate and ‘Upstairs at The Garage’.
 During this time, Bob Cuba had songs featured in a Nickelodeon cartoon and several European indie dance compilations with a remix of 'Karaoke Tribe' by producer Rico.

 Please get in touch to discuss any film, TV or theatre projects that you think would benefit from the Sbob stamp!
 Check out the music page and contact via email, Facebook, Twitter or LinkedIn.